core-wg/cocoa/draft-ietf-core-cocoa.md

 samples.

-It has been shown over real GPRS and IEEE 802.15.4 mesh network testebds that in these settings, in comparison to default CoAP, CoCoA increases throughput and reduces the time it takes for a network to process traffic bursts, while not sacrificing fairness.
+It has been shown over real GPRS and IEEE 802.15.4 mesh network testbeds that in these settings, in comparison to default CoAP, CoCoA increases throughput and reduces the time it takes for a network to process traffic bursts, while not sacrificing fairness.
 In contrast, other RTT-sensitive approaches such as Linux-RTO or Peak-Hopper-RTO may be too simple or do not adapt well to IoT scenarios, underperforming default CoAP under certain conditions \[1].
-On the other hand, CoCoA has been found to reduce latency in GPRS and Wi-Fi setups, compared with default CoAP \[2].
+On the other hand, CoCoA has been found to reduce latency in GPRS and WiFi setups, compared with default CoAP \[2].

 CoCoA performance has also been evaluated for non-confirmable traffic